English, MA

 Thesis

 The thesis may be an appropriate choice for students depending on their long-term scholarly goals, writing skills, targeted doctoral programs, and plans for further specialization.
-Students considering a thesis should seek the help of their graduate mentor as early as possible in selecting appropriate coursework.
+Students considering a thesis should seek the help of the graduate coordinator as early as possible in selecting appropriate coursework.
 Students may apply to write a thesis after completing 18 hours of coursework.
 Once accepted as a thesis candidate, students are expected to work closely with their committee in designing and executing the thesis.
 The 6 credit hours toward the thesis (ENGL 5395) must be taken in two separate semesters.
-An oral defense of the thesis will be scheduled at the end of the second semester or when the committee chair determines that the student is ready to defend.
-Thesis guidelines and application forms are available from the English Graduate Program Coordinator or from the Office of the Dean of the College of Liberal Arts.
+A defense of the thesis will be scheduled at the end of the second semester or when the committee chair determines that the student is ready to defend.
+A majority of the thesis committee members must pass the thesis and its defense.
+Candidates are required to purchase a copy of the thesis for the library via ProQuest.
+They may purchase additional copies at the same time for themselves.
+Prior to that submission, students will work with the College of Graduate Studies and the Graduate Advisor to ensure that their thesis meets the publishing requirements set forth by the University.

 ENGL 5395Thesis (semester 1) *3